fanyang805/fanyang.github.io/_projects/machine-learning/assets/img/navigation.markdown

 Then set up training parameters like sample time, discount factor, minibatch size, and perform training.
 `trainAgent`

-After the training, performance simulation with the trianed robots and visualize the results.
+After the training, perform the simulation with the trianed robots and visualize the results.

 ```
 out=sim('MobileRobotObstacleAvoidanceWithTarget.slx');
 showResults;
 ```

-The robot in the figure of the right side is contained in the demo folder.
+The trained robot in the figure on the right side is contained in the demo folder.
 To see the results without training:
 `demo`